ADVICE ON GOUT

 Seaside Medical Centre can now offer patients a full contraception service on an appointment basis.
 Medication, coils, injections and implants are now available.
 Please ask our receptionists for further information.

-The project has come to a conclusion however, based on its success we are keen to continue this service in 2018; how can we afford not to?
-We have been shortlisted by the Burdett Trust for the Nursing Fund for Innovation and Leadership Award and have already been awarded £2,500 to spend on patient education and staff professional development.
+Based on its success we were shortlisted by the Burdett Trust for the Nursing Fund for Innovations and Leadership Award.
+For being shortlisted we have been awarded £2,500 to spend on patient education and staff professional development.

 PRACTICE PATIENT SURVEY 2018